PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-08 11:29:39
+Last updated: 2024-04-08 11:30:14
-Random Quote: When life gives you lemonade, make lemons.
-Life will be all like, "What?!" - Phil Dunphy
+Random Quote: I stayed up all night wondering where the sun went.
+Then it dawned on me. - Will Livingston